katyhuff/blog/_posts/2014-05-16-whistling-vivaldi.markdown

 It reads smoothly, but I often found myself critically curious about the details of the experiments, which were largely glossed over.
 That is, when I read "The results clearly showed that ..."
-I often immediately wonder "What was the p factor on that result?"
+I often immediately wonder "What was the p-value on that result?"
 But, the book was convincingly and compellingly written.
 So, while I would have liked more direct references and more details, I still learned a lot about the symptoms, mechanisms, and solutions of stereotype threat.